 In situations where processes are optimized and made faster by technology, not only that humans have more time freed up for critical thinking, data analysis, and long-term planning also it makes businesses achieve better outcomes.

-Terms like Data mining, Data analytics, Predictive Modelling, Big Data, etc. refer to technologies that are evolving rapidly and have become powerful tools in modern marketing and many other business activities.
+Terms like Data mining, Data Analytics, Predictive Modelling, Big Data, etc., refer to technologies that are evolving rapidly and have become powerful tools accessible with the help of IT support services available in modern marketing and many other business activities.